ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Personal history of breast cancer.
 A woman who has had breast cancer in 1 breast has a higher risk of developing a new cancer in either breast.

-If a man within your family has developed breast cancer or a woman has developed breast cancer at an early age or has developed ovarian cancer, it is important to talk with your doctor.
-Either could be a sign that your family carries an inherited breast cancer genetic mutation, such as BRCA1 or BRCA2 (see Inherited risk/genetic disposition below).
+It is important to talk with your doctor if your family has experienced any of the above situations.
+It could be a sign that your family carries an inherited breast cancer genetic mutation, such as BRCA1 or BRCA2 (see Inherited risk/genetic disposition below).

 When looking at family history, it’s also important to consider your father’s side of the family.
 Your father’s side is equally important as your mother’s side in determining your personal risk for developing breast cancer.